Josef Pühringer

-Josef Pühringer (/de/; born 30 October 1949 in Traun) is a former Austrian politician.
+Josef Pühringer (/de/; born 30 October 1949) is a former Austrian politician.

 From 2 March 1995 to 6 April 2017 he was the governor (Landeshauptmann) of Upper Austria.
 He is a member of the Austrian People's Party (ÖVP).

 He is a member of several Roman Catholic student fraternities that belong to the ÖCV and the MKV.

 Pühringer is imperial Knight of Honor of the Order of St. George.